calhoward/calhoward.github.io/_posts/2024-09-08-Function-Key-Switching-for-iTerm2.md

 }
 ```

-This setup creates two profiles: one for iTerm2 where the 'F1'-'F12' keys behave like traditional function keys, and a default profile where they retain their macOS function key behavior (brightness, volume, etc.).
+This setup creates two profiles: one for iTerm2 where the `F1`-`F12` keys behave like traditional function keys, and a default profile where they retain their macOS function key behavior (brightness, volume, etc.).

 The profiles in the JSON file are structured as follows:

-'Default Profile': Assigns the usual system functions (e.g., brightness, volume) to the function keys.
+`Default Profile`: Assigns the usual system functions (e.g., brightness, volume) to the function keys.
-'iTerm2 Profile': Remaps the function keys to behave as standard function keys ('F1'-'F12'), ideal for use in iTerm2.
+`iTerm2 Profile`: Remaps the function keys to behave as standard function keys (`F1`-`F12`), ideal for use in iTerm2.

 ## Setting up Hammerspoon

 We'll use Hammerspoon to detect when iTerm2 is in focus and switch to the appropriate profile in Karabiner-Elements.

-Open the Hammerspoon configuration file by navigating to '~/.hammerspoon/init.lua'.
+Open the Hammerspoon configuration file by navigating to `~/.hammerspoon/init.lua`.

-Replace the contents of 'init.lua' with the following:
+Replace the contents of `init.lua` with the following:

 ``` lua
 -- Enable logging to track behavior in Console.app